01

 Original and reproduced artworks chronicling the visual memory of 1857 — from East India Company sketches to contemporary tributes.

-Click here to visit the art galleryPlan your visit
+Click here to visit the galleryPlan your visit

 Discover the twenty-three immersive galleries on display at the Azadi Ki Pehli Ladai Ka Shaheed Smarak — from chronological histories to contemporary art and the nightly water show.